damiisdandy/playlist-converter-api/README.md

 │   ├── dependencies.py # app dependencies
 │   ├── main.py # app root
 │   ├── models
-│   │   └── main.py # where models are declared
-│   ├── services
+│   │   └── main.py # where models are declare we can see that converting to Spotify is ed │   ├── services
 │   │   ├── spotify.py # connect to spotify api
 │   │   └── youtube.py # connect to youtbe api